imanAisyahh/js-project/README.md

 # Portfolio Project

-Some the project made to learn/practice programming and data analytics
+Projects made to learn/practice programming and data analytics

 js-basics
 1. What is your age in days?